-- If a pupil receives a detention from a member of staff, they must complete this at the specified time. - If a pupil is issued with a C2 in a lesson, they will receive a 30-minute detention, as outlined above in the 'C2' section above. - Detentions will be issued when pupils fail to bring their basic equipment (as outlined above) to school, they fail to hand in homework on time or when they do not wear their full school uniform, as outlined in the uniform policy. - Discreet detentions can also be issued by HoLs, HoDs, HoKSs and SLT as part of on-going intervention. - If a detention is missed, the sanction will escalate.
-For example, if a HoL detention is missed, a HoKS will be issued.
-If C2+detention is missed, this will result in a BSR placement. - HoKS/SLT detentions will last for one hour.
-They will be issued for defiance on corridors and around the building.
+- If a pupil receives a detention from a member of staff, they must complete this at the specified time. - If a pupil is issued with a Warning 2 in a lesson, they will receive a 15-minute detention, as outlined above in the 'Stage 2 Warning' section above. - Detentions will also be issued when pupils fail to bring their basic equipment (as outlined above) to school, they fail to hand in homework on time or when they do not wear their full school uniform, as outlined in the uniform policy. - Discreet detentions can also be issued by HoLs, HoDs and SLT as part of on-going intervention. - SLT detentions will last for one hour.
+They will be issued for defiance on corridors and around the building and for pupils who deliberately turn up to lessons late.